koodoosh/AI-Dino-Game/README.md

 # 🦖 Dino AI Game – NEAT + Pygame

 An AI-powered version of the classic Chrome Dino game where autonomous agents learn to jump over obstacles using **NeuroEvolution of Augmenting Topologies (NEAT)** and **reinforcement learning**.
-Built with Python and Pygame.
+Built with Python (--version 3.9 or lower) and Pygame.

 ---